paviag/proyecto_oop/README.md

 Further information can be found at the previous links.

 ### How to test functionality
-After download, you can run the program by executing the following command
+After downloading, you can run the program by executing the following command at the folder
 ```
 python3 webpage.py
 ```